What do leopard geckos Eat?

 You should try not to overfeed your gecko as this will cause weight gain and also cause them to regurgitate their food.

-If you think your leopard gecko is eating too much you can normally tell by looking at them,
+If you think your leopard gecko is overeating you can normally tell by looking at them,

 like humans when leopard geckos put on too much weight, you can notice it around their stomach and tail.